openziti/ziti-doc/docusaurus/docs/guides/Public_Cloud_Deployment/README.md

 title: Introduction
 ---

-This guide describes the steps for creating the open-ziti components on the public clouds.
+This guide describes the steps for creating the OpenZiti components on the public clouds.
 The components include:

 1. Controller - use this guide for creating the controller
 2. Router     - use this guide for creating the routers